JuliaDynamics/DiscreteEvents.jl/docs/src/manual/intro.md

 6.806784082777885
 ```

-It can be seen: (1) the sample rate has some uncertainty in detecting events and (2) conditional events are triggered only once.
+The example shows: (1) the sample rate has some uncertainty in detecting events and (2) conditional events are triggered only once.
 If there is no sample rate set, a conditional event sets one up and deletes it again after it becomes true.

 #### Types and functions
 [`tau`](@ref), [`fun`](@ref), [`event!`](@ref), [`run!`](@ref), [`reset!`](@ref), [`periodic!`](@ref)